 Lynda joined BeaconSY as a volunteer in 2005 and trained as a support worker.
 In 2012 she was appointed Development Manager and, following a restructure in 2016, was appointed Funding & Services Manager.
 Lynda has considerable experience of caring around addiction and dementia.

 Kerry started volunteering with BeaconSY in 2012, having come into contact with us through her own experience of caring for a family member with addiction.
-Wanting to use her experience to help others Kerry initially trained as a Support Worker and was recently appointed as the BeaconSY Administrative Support Officer.
+Wanting to use her experience to help others Kerry initially trained as a Support Worker and was recently appointed as a BeaconSY Senior Support Worker.

 Having personal experience of caring for a loved one with dementia, Sheila was one of the original trustee board members who worked with the BeaconSY founder in response to a perceived gap in services to support carers to cope.
 Having served for many years as Company Secretary, Sheila is now Chair of the trustee board.

 Like many of our team, Sandra first came in to contact with BeaconSY when she was looking for support while dealing with the challenges of being a carer.
 After some time Sandra decided to join the team and currently helps with managing our finances.

 Beth joined a volunteer in 2016.
 Beth helps staff with administration tasks and fundraising..